bondms/bondms.github.io/_posts/2020-10-02-ev-charging.md

 1. 3-phase, 16 Amp (11 kW).
 1. 1-phase, 32 Amp (7.2 kW).

-Although the first cable is rated to a higher power, there are cases where using the second cable may provide a fast charging rate.
-See the first of these scenarios:
+Although the first cable is rated to a higher power, there are cases where using the second cable may provide a fast charging rate (such as in the first of these scenarios):

 1. 7 kW, 1-phase charger:
     * The first cable provides only 3 kW.
 The 16 Amp limitation prevents full use of the one available phase.